Getting started with STUnD

 Running a query

-Queries are specified in first text input field:
+Queries are specified in the first text input field:

 query for presens perfekt